-(Updated 10/15/2013) For the last couple of years, I have been wracking my brain trying to remember where I read the story of the submarine commander who managed to convert the “worst ship in the navy” into one of the best ships.
-I remembered that the story was an interview by the author of the book and that he was intrigued by the way every sailor on the ship would approach his leader with the words, “It is my intention to . . .”
+(Updated 10/15/2013) For the last couple of years, I have been wracking my brain, trying to remember where I read the story of the submarine commander who managed to convert the “worst ship in the navy” into one of the best ships.
+I remembered that the information was an interview by the author of the book and that he was intrigued by the way every sailor on the boat would approach his leader with the words, “It is my intention to . . .”
 I flipped through all the books on my shelf that logically might have that story within and couldn’t find it.
 Frustration!
-Then, three weeks ago, I was reading a leadership article by Simon Sinek and there it was!
-The original book I had been reading was the 2004 Stephen R. Covey book, The 8th Habit and the interview was with L. David Marquet, Captain of the USS Santa Fe.
+Then, three weeks ago, I was reading a leadership article by Simon Sinek, and there it was!
+The original book I had been reading was the 2004 Stephen R. Covey book, The 8th Habit, and the interview was with L. David Marquet, Captain of the USS Santa Fe.
 And now, Captain Marquet had written his own book, Turn the Ship Around!.
 What a find, and what a relief.

 “Leadership; Noun: Embedding the capacity for greatness in the people and practices of an organization and decoupling it from the personality of the leader.” — L. David Marquet.